faemiyah/dnload/README.rst

 When invoked, the script will:

 * Probe for suitable compiler, usually `gcc` or `clang`, `cl.exe` on Windows.
 * Search for header file it was supposed to generate.
 By default this is called `dnload.h`.
-* Examine the location the header file was found in.
-If a source file was given on command line, only operate on it.
-Otherwise take all source files from this location.
-* Preprocess the source files with the compiler found earlier.
+* Preprocess given source files with the compiler found earlier.
 * Examine preprocessor output and locate all function calls made with a specific prefix.
 By default this prefix is ``dnload_``.
 * Generate a loader code block that locates pointers to given functions.
 * Write the header file.

 If the script was invoked to additionally generate the binary:

+* Search source files for ``#include`` directives pointing to GLSL source, if found, minify them.
 * Search for usual binary utilities in addition to the compiler.
 * Compile given source file with flags aiming for small code footprint.
 * Perform a series on operations on the compiler output known to further reduce code footprint.
 * Link an output binary.
 * Possibly strip the generated binary.
 * Compress the produced binary and concatenate it with a shell script that will decompress and execute it.

+Only one source file is supported when generating a binary.
+This is to enable whole program optimization.
+The user can ``#include`` other source files inside this main source for convenience.

 Example program
 ---------------